Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

+An obvious approach to mitigate toxicity is to use an ML-based toxic language classifier to filter toxic conversations from the fine-tuning dataset.
+In our analysis (Section~\ref{sec:filter-only}), we have already demonstrated the limitations of such an approach.
+We still conduct empirical analysis of a recent representative approach.

-\para{Use of LLMs as training data filters to mitigate toxicity.} He \etal~\cite{He2023YouOP} uses prefix tuning, a supervised learning scheme to adapt an LLM for toxicity detection.
+\para{LLM-based filter by He \etal~\cite{He2023YouOP}:}This approach uses prefix tuning, a supervised learning scheme to adapt an LLM for toxicity detection.
 Prefix tuning involves updating trainable vectors called prefixes while keeping the LLM's parameters frozen.
-Although He \etal~\cite{He2023YouOP} shows better transferability across multiple datasets, their best transferable model (T5 base fine-tuned on MHS~\cite{kennedy2020constructing}) achieves F1 scores of 48.86\% and 60.23\% on our \catone and \cattwo datasets, respectively, which are significantly lower than \sysname's LLM-based classifiers.
+Although He \etal~\cite{He2023YouOP} shows better transferability across multiple datasets, their best transferable model (T5 base fine-tuned on MHS dataset) achieves F1 scores of 48.86\% and 60.23\% on our \catone and \cattwo datasets, respectively, which are significantly lower than \sysname's LLM-based classifiers.
+Supervised toxicity classifiers generalize poorly to toxic language distributions that differ from those in the training dataset.
+These results further highlight the limitations of a filtering-only approach.

-HateGuard~\cite{HateGuard} uses Chain-of-Thought (CoT) prompting to detect identity hate speech, \ie hate speech directed or incited against individuals or groups in online social media.
-This is a narrower focus than our broader, identity-agnostic toxicity definition.
-We carefully analyzed HateGuard to compare it with our work but were unsuccessful due to several problems we discovered, including incorrect data labels, test data snooping, and other issues.
-Details are in the Appendix~\ref{subsec:hateguard-issues}.
-We have communicated our findings with the authors of HateGuard.
+\textit{Other filtering approaches:} HateGuard~\cite{HateGuard} is another LLM-based filter that uses Chain-of-Thought (CoT) prompting to detect hate speech on Twitter.
+This work targets a highly specific type of toxicity on platforms like Twitter, limiting its applicability in practice.
 Concurrent work by Hu \etal~\cite{hu2024toxicity} also uses LLM refusal tokens for toxicity classification, similar to our \ideaTwo.
 However, their detector requires labeled data to establish a decision boundary, unlike our unsupervised approach.
+Most other filtering schemes also rely on supervised learning, assuming access to a labeled dataset with a distribution similar to the target toxic language~\cite{Sun2021OnTS} \eg BERT-based toxicity classifier~\cite{unitaryToxicBERT}.
+This is not a practical assumption.
+Prior work has studied toxicity classifiers in a non-conversational setting, \ie determining whether a given statement is toxic~\cite{perspective,Schick2021SelfDiagnosisAS}.